Defiance, Missouri: Characteristics

 From here west to Marthasville are numerous wineries; SH 94 is sometimes called the "Missouri Weinstrasse".
 The area is part of the Missouri Rhineland, where vineyards are cultivated on both sides of the Missouri River.
-Started originally by German immigrants, the wine industry also was shaped by later Italian immigrants.

 In popular culture

 Defiance was used as the name for the new settlement on top of the ruins of St. Louis, Missouri, in the television series of the same name.
 The series was produced by Universal Cable Productions, in transmedia collaboration with Trion Worlds who have released an MMORPG video game of the same name that is tied into the series world and mythology (but did not take place in the titular city).

+In Volume 2 of the webcomic series, Lackadaisy by Tracy J. Butler, two of the main characters, Rocky Rickaby and Ivy Pepper, travel to a farm in Defiance, Missouri.

 Education

 Defiance is covered by the Francis Howell School District with a small portion of the CDP attending the School District of Washington.
 Most students attend Daniel Boone Elementary School in nearby New Melle, Missouri, Francis Howell Middle School in Weldon Spring, Missouri and Francis Howell High School.

+The comprehensive high school of the Washington school district is Washington High School.